-Once you have figured out that there is some problem with your device’s microphone, you should try understanding the reasons for the microphone not working properly on your iPhone.
+Once you have discovered a problem with your device’s microphone, you should try understanding why the microphone is not working properly on your iPhone.

 What are the Reasons for Your iPhone’s Microphone Malfunctioning?

 If you have tested your microphone using the methods described above and discovered that the mic is not recording any audio or the audio is muffled or static, then your mic has some issues.
-Some of the primary reasons for this issue are the dirty or blocked microphone, in which you hear muffled sounds.
+One of the primary reasons for this issue is the dirty or blocked microphone, in which you hear muffled sounds.

 Other reasons for the microphone not working properly after the iOS 17 update are related to the software updates of your device.
 If the software configuration of your device is incorrect, you may face this problem.
 Also, if you have some third-party or untrusted applications installed on your device, it might interfere with the microphone of your iPhone, leading to the mic malfunctioning.